James Chapple: Later life and legacy

 On Chapple's release in February 1919 he continued preaching as a Unitarian minister in Christchurch until 1925, despite his socialist beliefs being opposed by many within the Unitarian movement.
 He wrote two books which were published in England in 1924: The Divine Need of the Rebel and A Rebel's Vision Splendid.

 In 1925, Chapple and his family moved to Tauranga, then to Henderson in West Auckland.
 He was a frequent speaker at meetings of the Rationalist Association.
 In 1930 he was nominated for a Nobel Peace Prize by Raglan politician Lee Martin.
 He continued to work as a Unitarian minister until 1941, when he voluntarily resigned; he had supported the Soviet Union in its non-aggression pact with Germany, which was opposed by many in the church, and when Germany invaded the Soviet Union his position became untenable.
 He died in 1947, survived by his wife and fourteen of his children.

-Chapple's grandson Maurice Gee is a well-known New Zealand author, whose novel Plumb (1978) is considered one of the best novels ever written in New Zealand.
+Chapple's grandson Maurice Gee was a well-known New Zealand author, whose novel Plumb (1978) is considered one of the best novels ever written in New Zealand.
 The main character and narrator George Plumb is based on the life of Chapple.
 The two sequels Meg (1981) and Sole Survivor (1983) follow the lives of Plumb's daughter (based on Gee's mother) and grandchildren.

 Another grandson, Geoff Chapple, is also a writer and journalist, and wrote Chapple's entry in the Dictionary of New Zealand Biography.
 He is himself a political activist having been involved in protests against the 1981 Springbok rugby tour in New Zealand and the anti-nuclear movement.